How to Out Maneuver Alibaba Sourcing Challenges

 August 11, 2017

 Many eTailers are drawn to the low prices and amazing selection of Alibaba only to find they are faced with Alibaba sourcing challenges.
-Lower labor and production standards, no intellectual property protection, communication barriers, and making global payments are among them.
+Lower labor and production standards, no intellectual property protection, communication barriers, and the challenge of making global payments are among them.

 Alibaba sourcing challenge 1: Low labor and production standards

 While products sourced through Alibaba (bulk, white-label or custom) will not meet the same quality standards as, say products built on Mercedes Benz’s manufacturing floor in Stuttgart, the lower production quality trade-off comes at a substantial cost savings (again, roughly 1/6th of a domestically produced widget).